andersjanmyr/docker-lab/README.md

 # mounted on directory ./data/redis
 $ docker run -d --name redis -v $PWD/data/redis:/data redis

-# To connect to the redis database with a redis-cli you can use the same image
-# Start an interactive (-it) container, that will be removed on exit (--rm),
-# link it to the redis container above (--link redis), run the redis image (redis)
-# override the command with redis-cli and connect to the linked redis host
-# (redis-cli -h redis)
-$ docker run -it --rm --link redis redis redis-cli -h redis

-# For help with redis-cli, try
-$ docker run -it --rm redis redis-cli --help

 # Start a Mongo container
 $ docker run -d --name mongo mongo

-# To connect to mongo, use the same technique as to connect to redis above
-# Start an interactive (-it) container, that will be removed on exit (--rm),
-# link it to the mongo container above (--link mongo), run the mongo image (mongo)
-# override the command with mongo and connect to the linked mongo host
-# (mongo --host mongo)
-$ docker run -it --rm --link mongo mongo mongo --host mongo

-# For help with mongo-shell
-$ docker run -it --rm mongo mongo --help

 # Start a Postgres container
 $ docker run -d --name postgres postgres

-# To connect to postgres, use the same technique again
-# Start an interactive (-it) container, that will be removed on exit (--rm),
-# link it to the postgres container (--link postgres), run the postgres image (postgres)
-# override the command with psql and connect to the linked psql host
-# (psql --host postgres -U postgres), username -U is required
-$ docker run -it --rm --link postgres postgres psql -h postgres -U postgres

-# For help with psql
-$ docker run -it --rm postgres psql --help

 # Start an Nginx container with port published on 80 (-p) and the docker
 # socket mounted as a read-only volume